Written by Tom Macmillan, Natural World Champion Bodybuilder & Online Coach

 Let’s break it down…

 Is it low?
-Then you probably need more meals split over the course of the day to ensure you can eat all of your calories.
-If it’s high, then you should probably save a bulk of your calories for later in the day, meaning less frequent meals or utilising an eating pattern such as intermittent fasting or carbohydrate back-loading mentioned above.
+Then you possibly require more meals split over the course of the day to ensure you can eat all of your calories.
+If it’s high, then you should probably save a bulk of your calories for later in the day, meaning less frequent meals.

-From personal experience as well as working with clients, four meals per day seems to be the favourite when it comes to satiety, one’s schedule and ensuring all calories are consumed.
-If you’re an early riser or appetite is low, 5 may be preferable.
+From personal experience, as well as working with clients, four meals per day seems to be the favourite when it comes to satiety, schedule and ensuring all calories are consumed.
+If you’re an early riser or your appetite is low, five meals may be preferable.

-Protein within every six hours has been shown to maximise protein synthesis, therefore it would seem reasonable for meals to occur within that time if preserving muscle is a priority for you.
+Protein within every six hours has been shown to maximise muscle-protein synthesis, therefore it would seem reasonable for meals to occur within that time if preserving muscle is a priority for you.